Armenian Cypriots: Legal status and representation

 With the Independence of Cyprus, on 16 August 1960, under Article 2 § 3 of the Constitution, Armenians, and Catholics (both Marionite and Roman Catholic) were recognised as "religious groups".
-In the referendum held on 13 November 1960, all three religious groups opted to belong to the co-religious Greek-Cypriot community (as it was expected), something which consequently defined their political options in the game of inter-communal controversy and somewhat affected their relations with the Turkish-Cypriots, who in turn viewed them as an extension of the Greek-Cypriot political choices.
-This is why the religious groups were affected similarly during the 1963-1964 inter-communal troubles and the Turkish invasion of Cyprus in 1974.
+In the referendum held on 13 November 1960, all three religious groups opted to belong to the co-religious Greek Cypriot community, something which consequently defined their political options in the inter-communal controversy and somewhat affected their relations with the Turkish Cypriots, who in turn viewed them as an extension of Greek Cypriot political choices.
+This is why the religious groups were affected similarly during the 1963–1964 inter-communal troubles and the Turkish invasion of Cyprus in 1974.

-Article 110 § 3 recognises the administrative autonomy of the religious groups' Churches, as it was established with the Hatt-ı Hümayun in 1856.
-According to Article 111, the three Churches retain their powers regarding matters of personal status.
+Article 110 § 3 recognises the administrative autonomy of the religious groups' churches, as it was established with the Hatt-ı Hümayun in 1856.
+According to Article 111, the three churches retain their powers regarding matters of personal status.
 Law 95/1989 transferred the jurisdiction of the ecclesiastical courts to the family courts, the configuration of which was defined by Law 87(I)/1994; of the three religious groups, only the Armenians participate in their workings.

-In accordance with the provisions of Article 109 of the Constitution, Armenian-Cypriots were given political representation: as a result of their choice to belong to the Greek-Cypriot community, an Armenian and a Latin participated in the Nicosia members of the Greek Communal Chamber, while a Maronite participated in the Kyrenia members (Colonial Law 36/1959, Colonial Law 6/1960 and Greek Communal Chamber Law 8/1960).
+In accordance with the provisions of Article 109 of the Constitution, Armenian Cypriots were given political representation: as a result of their choice to belong to the Greek Cypriot community, an Armenian and a Latin participated in the Nicosia members of the Greek Communal Chamber, while a Maronite participated in the Kyrenia members (Colonial Law 36/1959, Colonial Law 6/1960 and Greek Communal Chamber Law 8/1960).
 The two Communal Chambers, which acted as a Lower Parliament, had jurisdiction over all religious, educational, cultural and other affairs of communal nature (Article 87).